 If you feel threatened

-If you feel harassed or unsafe, report this to the police immediately by ringing 101.
+If you feel threatened, report this to the police immediately by calling 999.

 If the scammer contacts you

 If the scammer comes to your door, calls you, or sends you a message, ignore them, but keep a record of what's happened so you can report it.
 Read our advice on how to stop nuisance calls and texts.

 If you’ve given the scammer access to your computer